Madman10K/madman10k.github.io/README.md

 # Hey there
 I am Stanislav, also known as Madman10K, I am 16 years old and mainly work on applications using C and C++
 ## About
-I was born in the country of Bulgaria 🇧🇬(which is in the 🇪🇺 by the way) and still live in the biggest city and capital.
+I was born in the country of Bulgaria 🇧🇬 and the capital(also the biggest city), Sofia.
 I currently study general subjects, with the addition of foreign languages with 🇬🇧 being the main and 🇩🇪 as a secondary language, level below:
 1. Bulgarian 🇧🇬 - native
 1. English 🇬🇧 - highly fluent
 1. German 🇩🇪 - beginner level